nsarode/popular_gene_prok/README.md

-# popular_gene
+# Popular genes in prokaryotes
+Trying to

-Trying to recreate article The most popular genes in the human genome (https://www.nature.com/articles/d41586-017-07291-9) for prokaryotes (bacteria)
+- replicate the analysis in the article [The most popular genes in the human genome](https://www.nature.com/articles/d41586-017-07291-9)

+- repeat the analysis for prokaryotes (focussing on bacteria for starters) and see what I get.

 **Why ?**

 I am a python newbie, but not new to programming _per se_.
 I am good with R, Perl and have an undiagnosed OCD of trying to write efficient shell one-liners ;-)

 R was a self-taught effort and I came to realize pretty early on that when it comes to programming,
   > reading basics only takes you so far ... pick up a project and learn along the way !

+And prokaryotes because, lets face it ... its a microbial world !

 ### Step1 - Fork it !